 What does “trans” mean?

 CampOUT! uses the term trans to be inclusive of people who overlap (or move beyond) rigid gender definitions and the gender binary.
-Trans/transgender can also include people whose gender identity does not match their assigned sex at birth.
+Trans and transgender can also include people whose gender identity does not match their assigned sex at birth.
 Trans does not imply a sexual orientation and some trans folks do not identify as queer.
-Gender non-conforming describes people whose gender expression differs from stereotypical expectations based on their perceived gender.
+Gender non-conforming describes people whose gender expression differs from stereotypical expectations based on their perceived sex .

 CampOUT! uses the term “trans” to be inclusive of transgender, transsexual, Two-Spirit, trans-identified, non-binary, intersex, androgynous, bi-gender, crossdressing, genderqueer, genderfluid, and gender creative folks.